vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/deploy-distributed-system.md

-Your new `.github/workflows/pipeline.yml` file configures the pipeline to build all four applications, deploy them to PAS, and migrate all four databases.
+Your new `.github/workflows/pipeline.yml` file configures the pipeline to build all four applications, deploy them to TAS, and migrate all four databases.

 Take a few minutes to review the pipeline.
-Notice the `build-and-publish` and `migrate-databases` jobs method of executing the flyway migrations.
+Notice the `build-and-publish` and `migrate-databases` jobs method of executing the Flyway migrations.
-Take a look at the `buildSrc` project and associated gradle migration tasks.
+Take a look at the `buildSrc` project and associated Gradle migration tasks.

-## Confirm CF service creation
+## Confirm service creation

 Confirm that all of the MySQL instances you created earlier have been fully
     provisioned using the `cf services` or `cf service` command.